adamant/adamant.language.reference/loops.md

 You might be tempted to write an infinite loop as `while true` however `loop` is better for this because the compiler treats them different for definite assignment.
 Namely, a variable can be definitely assigned in a `loop` but will not be considered definitely assigned by a `while true` loop.

-If you need something like a `do ... while` loop available in many other languages, the proper way to do that is:
+If you need something like a `do {} while` loop available in many other languages, the proper way to do that is:

 	loop
 	{
 		// do work
-		if !condition { break; }
+		if not condition { break; }
 	}

 ## `for`